VT-HPS/vt-hps.github.io/new_member_resources/new-member-onboarding.md

 Welcome to the team!

-There are some proceedural thinks you need to do to fully participate on team.
-We're collected them on this page for each reference!
+There are some proceedural things you need to do before you can fully participate on team.
+We've collected them on this page for easy reference.

 >**All New Team Members**
 >1.
 Join the team Slack (Invite link will be provided during onboarding meeting)